TheLazyCat00/simple-format/README.md

   replace("(<|punctuation.delimiter|=,>) *(<.->)", "%1 %2")
   -- Explanation: We wanna search for a punctuation delimiter with -- the value ",".
-  -- Not that we added .-| and |.- on both sides
+  -- Note that we added .-| and |.- on both sides
   -- so that this works on words with multiple highlight groups -- (remember, ".-" matches any string and also empty strings, -- so this would work even with only punctuation.delimiter)